learn-the-web/topics/performance.md

 - Use as few images as possible
 - Properly save them with “Save for Web” from Photoshop
-- Smush them with ImageOptim or SVGO
+- Smush them with ImageOptim or Spritebot
 - Don’t make them bigger than they need to be in the design

 A few other things you can do to your website to make it load faster are: